fchityan/Airbnb_Demand_Proxy_Modeling/README.md

-# Airbnb Demand Proxy Modeling
+# Airbnb Demand Proxy Modeling ML

 ## Executive Summary
 This repository demonstrates a production-minded machine learning workflow for demand proxy modeling using Airbnb-style data structures.
 It combines exploratory analysis in a notebook with a modular Python pipeline, automated evaluation outputs, and unit tests.